Feyerabend/bb/workbook/ch01/numbers/README.md

 	- Interval arithmetic: Explore how this alternative bounds calculations within a range to better manage precision in critical applications, like physics simulations.

 4. Comparing floating-point and alternative representations
 	- Discuss practical scenarios in which floating-point numbers are preferable (e.g. fast calculations where small errors are acceptable) versus when alternatives are better suited (e.g., exact calculations required in financial transactions).
 	- Explore specific cases or fields where each representation is commonly used, including scientific research, finance, video games, and industrial applications.

 5. Advanced topics (optional)
-	- Explain advanced floating-point concepts, such as subnormal numbers, denormalized numbers, and rounding modes (e.g., round-to-nearest, round-toward-zero).
+	- Explain advanced floating-point concepts, such as subnormal numbers, denormalised numbers, and rounding modes (e.g., round-to-nearest, round-toward-zero).
 	- Examine specific examples of floating-point-related issues in software (e.g. famous failures due to floating-point errors, such as the